djipco/webmidi/README.md

 ## Quick Start

 Getting started is easy.
-The first thing to do is to enable **WebMidi**.
+The first thing to do is to enable **WebMidi.js**.
 To do that, you call `WebMidi.enable()` and pass it a function to execute when done.
 This function will receive an `Error` object if enabling `WebMidi` failed: